onap/sdc/docs/configuration.rst

         # Url for onboarding health check
         healthCheckUri: "/onboarding-api/v1.0/healthcheck"

-    dcae:
-        # The ip of the onboarding docker
-        host: <%= @dcae_be_vip %>
-        # The protocol to use
-        protocol: <https/http>
-        # The port the docker is listening on
-        port: <port>
-        # The url of the health check to use
-        healthCheckUri: "/dcae/healthCheck"

     #GSS IDNS
     # Switchover configuration is used for Geo redundancy to provide automatic failovers